UnfoldLDM: Degradation-Aware Unfolding with Iterative Latent Diffusion Priors for Blind Image Restoration: Experiment

 \textbf{Effect of OCFormer}.
-As shown in~\cref{table:Ablation}, removing any of the core components, including DRA, PDR, or DR‑LDM, leads to a performance drop, which highlights the importance of these modules.
+As shown in~\cref{table:Ablation}, removing any of the core components, including DRA, PDR, or DR‑LDM, leads to a performance drop, highlighting the importance of these modules.
+Also, results in~\cref{fig:VisualAblation} verify that adding DR-LDM helps color correction and detail highlight.

+\textbf{Two-phase training strategy.} Two-phase training is essential for DR-LDM to approximate the oracle prior space established by PI.
+As shown in~\cref{table:Ablation}, it significantly outperforms one-phase training.
+Comparing Phase~II strategies, joint fine-tuning of all components surpasses training DR-LDM alone with a frozen backbone (w/o joint), confirming stable parameter transfer and the benefit of end-to-end optimization. \cref{fig:convergence} plots the PSNR curves (averaged over 5 runs with error bars) across 200k total iterations (150k for Phase~I, 50k for Phase~II), with an additional 15k iterations for convergence verification.
+Phase~II initializes from Phase~I and converges rapidly without oscillation, reaching Phase~I-level performance within only 10k iterations.

-\textbf{Other configurations of UnfoldLDM}.
-As shown in~\cref{table:ParaAnalysis}, our performance improves with more unfolding stages.
+\textbf{Hyperparameter configurations}.
+As shown in~\cref{table:ParaAnalysis,fig:stagewise}, performance improves with more unfolding stages.
 To balance accuracy and efficiency, we set $K$ as 3.
-For the timestep $T$ of DR-LDM, we notice that $T=3$ already yields reliable priors, and a similar performance‑efficiency trade‑off is observed for the prior vector length $C_p$.
+For the timestep $T$ of DR-LDM, we notice that $T=3$ already yields reliable priors, and a similar trade‑off is observed for the prior length $C_p$.